RothaSAMON/rothasamon/README.md

 ## Hi there 👋
 <div align="center">
-  As a junior web developer with a strong passion for technology, I am driven by the challenge of crafting innovative solutions and bringing creative ideas to life.
+  As a Junior Software Developer with a strong passion for technology, I am driven by the challenge of crafting innovative solutions and bringing creative ideas to life.
 My journey into web development has been enriched by hands-on experience building projects that solve real world problems and also reflect my dedication to clean code, efficient code and user-friendly design.
 </div>

 <div align="center">